Jones Lang LaSalle (JLL)

 Christian Ulbrich, Chief Executive Officer & President

-Christian Ulbrich has served as JLL's Chief Executive Officer and President since October 2016, and has been a member of the company's Board of Directors since May 2016.
-He leads JLL's strategic direction and global operations.
-Prior to his current role, Ulbrich was CEO for JLL in Europe, Middle East, and Africa (EMEA) starting in January 2009.
-From April 2005 through December 2008, he was the Managing Director of JLL's German business.
-Before joining JLL in 2005, Ulbrich spent seven years as Chief Executive Officer of the Hamburg-based HIH Group, a leading provider of real estate investment management services in Germany.
-He began his career in banking, holding roles at national and international banks in Germany before becoming CEO at a German regional bank in 1996, and later led the real estate group HIH at Warburg Bank.
+Christian Ulbrich leads JLL's strategic direction and global operations, having been appointed Chief Executive Officer in October 2016 and a member of the company's Board of Directors since May 2016.
+Prior to his current role, Ulbrich served as CEO for JLL in Europe, the Middle East, and Africa (EMEA) from January 2009.
+He joined JLL in 2005 as Managing Director of JLL's German business.
+Before joining JLL, Ulbrich spent seven years as CEO of the Hamburg-based HIH Group, a leading provider of real estate investment management services in Germany.
+His career began in banking, holding roles at national and international banks in Germany, and he was named CEO of Bank Companie Nord in 1996, later leading Warburg Bank's real estate group HIH.
+Ulbrich has also promoted technology within JLL, creating JLL Spark, an investment fund that supports technology startups for the real estate industry.

 Kelly Howe, Chief Financial Officer

-Guy Grainger, Global Head of Sustainability & ESG Services
+Guy Grainger, Global Head of Sustainability Services and ESG

-Guy Grainger serves as JLL's Global Head of Sustainability & ESG Services, leading the company's worldwide sustainability initiatives and environmental, social, and governance (ESG) strategy.
-He has over three decades of experience in real estate.
+Guy Grainger serves as JLL's Global Head of Sustainability Services and ESG, with overall responsibility for the firm's worldwide sustainability initiatives, products, strategy, and corporate sustainability program.
+He has three decades of experience in real estate, having started his professional career in a retail-property company in 1989.
 Grainger joined JLL in 2008 as the head of UK retail as part of a corporate acquisition.
-In 2013, he became CEO of JLL's UK business, and in 2016, he took on the role of CEO for the EMEA region.
-Before joining JLL, he spent two decades working in the retail property sector.
+He then became CEO of the UK business in 2013 and subsequently led the EMEA region starting in June 2016.

 AI Analysis | Feedback